visortelle/dekaf.io/site/blog/pricing-change-june-2025.md

 - Price drop from **$2490** per instance per year to **$990** per instance per year

 Thanks for using Dekaf!
 We are excited to continue building the best management tool for Apache Pulsar.

+In case of any questions, contact me at [mailto:kiryl.valkovich@proton.me](kiryl.valkovich@proton.me)